vishalrjagan/DifferentialPrivacy/README.txt

-# Hello
+Hello.
 Before reading on, please note the following about the tool (reiterating the first two paragraphs of Section 7 from the paper):

 1. The tool handles only loop-free programs with finite, discrete